cap-js/docs/java/query-execution.md

 In the previous example, an `Order` is updated.
 The update is protected with a specified ETag value (the expected last modification timestamp).
 The update is executed only if the expectation is met.

 ::: warning Application has to check the result
-No exception is thrown if an ETag validation does not match but the execution of the update (or delete) will succeed.
-Instead, the application has to check the `rowCount` of the `Result`.
-The value 0 indicates that no row was updated (or deleted).
+No exception is thrown if an ETag validation does not match.
+Instead, the execution of the update (or delete) succeeds but doesn't apply any changes.
+Ensure that the application checks the `rowCount` of the `Result` and implement your error handling.
+If the value of `rowCount` is 0, that indicates that no row was updated (or deleted).
 :::